Razer says the Blade 18 is the ultimate desktop replacement

-(Pocket-lint) - During CES 2023 Razer revealed a pair of new laptops packed full of the latest tech.
+During CES 2023 Razer revealed a pair of new laptops packed full of the latest tech.
 These include the thin and portable Razer Blade 16 and its first entry into the 18-inch laptop category - the Razer Blade 18.

 Razer says the Razer Blade 18 is the "ultimate desktop replacement" and the most powerful Razer Blade ever.
 If you've always found gaming laptops to be a tad on the small side, then you'll love this.